 What is ERCOT’s role in the power supply chain?

-How Does ERCOT predict peak demand for summer usage?
+How Does ERCOT predict peak demand for seasonal usage?

 What does ERCOT do to help prevent power shortages?

 Throughout the state, summer is a time of intense electric usage, especially through the week, between 3 and 7 p.m.
 In addition to this being the hottest part of the day, it’s also when people are arriving home from work and school and are cranking down the AC, turning on the TV, starting dinner, running the dishwasher and so forth.

 Winter is also a time consumers pull much energy when heating their homes.
 Winter peak demands tend to occur during the early morning from 5 to 9 a.m. and early evening from 4 to 9 p.m.